gu-computational-workspace/kursmaterial/README.md

 # kursmaterial
-Course material for module MAV110 Marina modeller och databaser
+Course material to be synced with jhub computational workspaces.